 The “Open Bar” is one exercise that might be considered an offshoot of the jolly routine, and it, too, makes use of classical conditioning.
 Here’s how it works:

-Skeptics may ask whether giving treats to a dog whose behavior is still far from angelic does not actually reward bad behavior.
-But behaviorists explain that the classical conditioning effect – creating a strong positive association with other dogs – is so powerful that it overrides any possible reinforcement of undesirable behavior that may initially occur.
+Skeptics may ask whether giving treats to a dog whose behavior is still far from angelic does not actually reward undesirable behavior.
+But behavior professionals explain that the classical conditioning effect–creating a strong positive association with other dogs–is so powerful that it overrides any possible reinforcement of undesirable behavior that may initially occur.
 The unwanted behavior soon fades in intensity.

-Your friend and his dog should wait out of sight until you are in position and ready with your treats.
-At that point he should appear with his dog, strolling across an area within your dog’s sight.
-As soon as he and his dog appear, open the bar and start sweet-talking your dog as you give him treats.
-The moment that your buddy and his dog disappear from sight, the bar closes and you stop the treats and attention.
+Your friend and her dog should wait out of sight until you are in position and ready with your treats.
+At that point she should appear with her dog, strolling across an area within your dog’s sight.
+As soon as she and her dog appear, open the bar and start sweet-talking your dog as you give him treats.
+The moment that your buddy and her dog disappear from sight, the bar closes and you stop the treats and attention.

-The handler, with the aggressive dog on leash, should stand several feet off a path, as a friend walks by with his dog, also on leash.
-Both dogs should have an appetite (don’t work on this right after the dog has been fed!) and both handlers should have really yummy treats in hand to help keep their dogs’ attention on them and to reward the dogs for good behavior.
+With your dog on leash, stand several feet off a path (or farther, if necessary to keep him below threshold), as your friend walks by with her dog, also on leash.
+Both dogs should have an appetite (don’t work on this right after your dog has been fed!) and you and your friend need to have really yummy treats in hand to help keep your dogs’ attention on you and to reward them for good behavior.

-The dog walker should make several passes, until the stationary dog is able to maintain a sit without lunging.
-As training progresses, the owner should be able to gradually reduce the distance necessary for his dog to react calmly with what Donaldson calls a “Oh, you again” response when the familiar dog passes by.
-The same process is repeated as new dogs are introduced into the equation.
+Have your friend walk by with her dog.
+If your dog is able to maintain a sit without lunging or barking, repeat multiple times.
+(If your dog is over threshold, increase the distance between you and your friend and try again.)
+As training progresses, you will gradually reduce the distance necessary for your dog to react calmly with what Donaldson calls an “Oh, you again” response when the familiar dog passes by.
+Repeat the same process as new dogs are introduced into the equation.

-Donaldson says the second best thing is a well-run “growly dog class” just for aggressive dogs, another concept developed by Ian Dunbar.
-One way these classes differ from regular obedience classes is that everyone in them is in the same boat, and therefore willing to work together to overcome their dogs’ problems.
+Donaldson says the second-best thing is a well-run “growly dog class” just for aggressive dogs (dogs with aggressive behaviors).
+One way these classes differ from regular training classes is that everyone in them is in the same boat, and therefore willing to work together to overcome their dogs’ behavior challenges.

 One of the most comprehensive programs is offered by the Marin Humane Society in Novato, California.
 Training director Trish King says MHS’s “Difficult Dog” class size is limited to eight dogs and progress proceeds in baby steps.